cloudoperators/greenhouse/docs/user-guides/organization/registry-overrides.md

 ## Helm Chart Registry Overrides

-Helm chart repositories can be overridden by configuring the `overrides` field in a Catalog resource.
+Helm chart repositories can be overridden by configuring the `repository` field in the `overrides` array of a Catalog resource.

 ### Configuration